 There are three tracks for the Master of Music Therapy program.
-The first is for individuals who hold a bachelor's degree in music therapy.
-They follow the master of music therapy track.
+The first is for individuals who hold a bachelor's degree in music therapy and hold board certification as a music therapist (MT-BC).
+They follow the master of music therapy track (MMT).
 The second track is for individuals that hold a bachelor's degree in music.
-They follow the Equivalency Plus Master of Music Therapy track.
+They follow the Equivalency Plus Master of Music Therapy track (E+MMT).
 The third is for individuals that hold a bachelor's degree that is not in music, but have a strong music background.
-They follow the Equivalency Plus+ Master of Music Therapy track.
+They follow the Equivalency Plus+ Master of Music Therapy track (E++MMT).